 BMW is one of the most recognizable car brands in the world!
 Founded in 1916, the company has become a pioneer of the automobile industry.
 The name of the company is synonymous with high-performance vehicles that are sophisticated in both appearance and performance.

 Thanks to its rich history and heritage, today BMW needs little introduction.
-Let’s take a walk through history lane with these interesting facts about BMW and how it became the brand we love and admire today!

 The automaker’s predecessor was known as Bayerische Flugzeugwerke (BFW).
 Founded in 1916, the company’s main purpose was to build aircraft in Munich, Germany.
 BFW eventually went on to build engines.

 2. They were originally called BFW.

 Originally named Bayerische Flugzeugwerke or “BFW,” meaning Bavarian plane manufacturing, the company changed its name to Bayerische Motoren Werke (BMW) in 1917.

 3. BMWs have helped to set records.

 In 1919, a BMW engine was found in an aircraft piloted by Bavarian flight pioneer Franz Zeno Diemer who set an (unofficial) world altitude record of 9,760 meters (32,021 feet).

 4. However, they weren’t allowed to build aircraft engines for much longer.

 In June 1919, BMW was outlawed from building aircraft engines due to the Treaty of Versailles, a post-World War I peace settlement between Germany and the Allied Powers.
 The German manufacturer went on to build motorcycles as a result.